-Exiled NSA Contractor Edward Snowden: 'I Haven't And I Won't' Cooperate With Russia
+Edward Snowden Speaks Out: 'I Haven't And I Won't' Cooperate With Russia

 I'm invited to give a presentation about how China is hacking the United States intelligence services, defense contractors, anything that we have available in the network, which I know a little bit about but not that much about, because they have the person who is supposed to be giving the presentation drop out.
 So I go looking ... seeing what exactly is it that China is doing?
 What are their capabilities?
 Are they hacking?
 Are they doing domestic surveillance?
 Are they doing international surveillance?
 What is occurring?

 And I'm just shocked by the extent of their capabilities.
 I'm appalled by the aggression with which they use them.
 But also, in a strange way, surprised by the openness with which they use them.
 They're not hiding it.
-They're just open and out there saying, "Yeah, we're doing this.
+They're just open and out there, saying, "Yeah, we're doing this.
 Yeah, we're hacking you.
 What are you going to do about it?"

-And I think this is a distinction: I think yes, the NSA is spying — of course they're spying — but we're only spying overseas, we're not spying on our guys at home.
+And I think this is a distinction: I think, yes, the NSA is spying — of course they're spying — but we're only spying overseas, we're not spying on our guys at home.
 We wouldn't do that.
 We have firewalls, we have trip wires for people to hit.
 But surely these are only affecting terrorists, because we're not like China.
 But this plants the first seeds of doubt where I see if the capability is there.

 On what he discovered about U.S. domestic surveillance

 Over the final years of my career ...
 I see that we have the same capabilities as the Chinese government, and we are applying them domestically — just as they are.
 We have an internal strategy at the NSA, which was never publicly avowed, but it was all over their top-secret internal slides, that said the aspiration was to "collect it all."
-What this means was they were not just collecting and intercepting communications from criminals, spies, terrorists, people of intelligence value.
-They were collecting on everyone, everywhere, all of the time — just in case, because you never know what's going to be interesting.
+What this means was they were not just collecting and intercepting communications from criminals, spies, terrorists, people of intelligence value — they were collecting on everyone, everywhere, all of the time, just in case, because you never know what's going to be interesting.
 And if you miss it when it's passing by, you might not get another chance.

-And so what happened was every time we wrote an e-mail, every time you typed something into that Google search box, every time your phone moved, you sent a text message, you made a phone call ... the boundaries of the Fourth Amendment were being changed.
+And so what happened was every time we wrote an email, every time you typed something into that Google search box, every time your phone moved, you sent a text message, you made a phone call ... the boundaries of the Fourth Amendment were being changed.
 This was without even the vast majority of members of Congress knowing about it.
 And this is when I start to think about maybe we need to know about this, maybe if Congress knew about this, maybe if the courts knew about this, we would not have the same policies as the Chinese government.

 On feeling like he was breaking an oath by keeping quiet about the extent of government surveillance